icons8/lunacy-docs/docs/cloud.md

 ### Cloud panel

-**Cloud panel** is where you will find your Cloud documents and perform almost all Cloud-related operations in Lunacy.
+The **Cloud panel** is where you will find your Cloud documents and perform almost all Cloud-related operations in Lunacy.
 To open the Cloud panel, click the Cloud icon on the top toolbar.
 Click the back arrow to return to the Inspector.

 ![Opening the Cloud panel](public/cloud-panel.gif)